 “The school has become a scientific chicken farm,” says Gan Yang, dean of Xinya College in Tsinghua University.
 “What is studied is how much hormones can be used, whether the lights can be brighter, and how to stimulate students to remember more things.
 We are educating for the use of the market for employment.
 Many external factors prevent students from calming down and thinking about what kind of person they want to be and what kind of life they want to live.
 It is a question that students should think about most at the undergraduate level.”

-Some Chinese universities are taking steps to combat this.
+Some Chinese universities are taking steps to address the concerns behind "lying flat-ism".
 Qu Jingdong, professor of sociology at Peking University, encourages students to perform a play every two or three years, as a way of breaking them out of the endless cycle of studying and competition.
 He says the “slow nature” of putting on a play is highly beneficial for students – it takes time to memorise a script, arrange a scene, rehearse.
 Given that space and time, students can be liberated from the role of competitor and simply get to know their fellow students.
 “Today’s education must slow down the pace of society, so that you can leave traces of life on others, and let others leave traces on you,” says Qu.

 Similarly, Professor Gan asks his first-year students to go to the countryside to do farm and factory work for a couple of weeks.
 This again encourages comradery – there is no mobile phone reception, so students are forced to socialise.
 But it also gives them some much-needed grounding, particularly for those aiming for government positions where they may eventually be designing policy that affects these rural workers, and it gives them time to escape from their usual rhythm of life.

-Liberal arts schools are also slowly gaining in popularity, with many recognising that assets like creativity and intellectual curiosity are essential assets in a fast-evolving global economy.
+Liberal arts schools are also slowly gaining in popularity, with many recognising that traits like creativity and intellectual curiosity are essential assets in a fast-evolving global economy.

 Overseas education also remains a huge drawcard for those students looking to escape this relentless competition – and for their parents too.
 Far from the “tiger mum or dad” stereotype of parents putting a lot of pressure on their children to do well in school, one survey in fact found that many parents who sent their child abroad for their education did so because they did not want their child to have the same high-pressure Chinese education they had.
 These parents want their children to have a broader worldview, to be fluent in English and Chinese, and still have a competitive edge over other local Chinese students without the stress of performing well academically.
 While living abroad, Chinese students also have the space to branch out, explore different interests, find new hobbies and, as Professor Gan says, “[think] about what kind of person they want to be and what kind of life they want to live”.